andrewozhegov/katacoda-scenarios/mercurial-intro/1_install.md

 You can install `mercurial` from ubuntu repository by run this command

-`sudo apt install -y mercurial`{{execute}}
+`sudo apt update && sudo apt install -y mercurial`{{execute}}

-You also can check another ways to install mercurial by following this link
+You also can check another ways to install mercurial by following this link: https://www.mercurial-scm.org/wiki/UnixInstall

-https://www.mercurial-scm.org/wiki/UnixInstall

 ## Check mercurial version

-The Mercurial program is named hg.
+The Mercurial program is named `hg`.
 Let's check hg version to be sure that it's installed correct.

 `hg version`{{execute}}